 What If I Want To Gift Money To A Cuban Or Tip?

-Gifting money to a Cuban or tipping is perfectly fine.
-Just never pay a Cuban in advance or loan money to a Cuban with the expectation of being repaid.
+Gifting money to a Cuban or tipping a Cuban is perfectly fine.
+Just be sure to never pay a Cuban in advance, or loan money to a Cuban, with the expectation of being repaid.

-Those Cubans who speak English or work in tourism already earn far more than the average.
-And in point of fact they probably own assets like cars or are accommodation providers.
-And they are likely in the upper class and associated with the Cuban Government.
+Those Cubans who speak English or work in tourism, already earn far more than the average.
+Somewhere in the order of 400 times more than the average Cuban.
+And in point of fact, they probably own assets like cars or houses (accommodation providers).
+And they’re likely in the upper class, and associated with the Cuban Government.